ryojitanabe/ecconf/index.md

 # Statistics of acceptance rates of the main evolutionary computation conferences

 This web site provides statistics of acceptance rates of the main evolutionary computation conferences for my own interest.
 I carefully collected data, but some of them may be incorrect.
-If there are any mistakes, please email me ([Ryoji Tanabe](https://ryojitanabe.github.io/), rt.ryoji.tanabe [at] gmail.com) or send a pull request from [here](https://github.com/ryojitanabe/ecconf).
+If there are any mistakes, please email me ([Ryoji Tanabe](https://ryojitanabe.github.io/), rt.ryoji.tanabe [at] gmail.com) or report an issue from [here](https://github.com/ryojitanabe/ecconf).

 ## Table of contents